Generalized Type II Fusion of Cluster States: Numerical Simulations

 \subsection{Optimization of the Minimal Entanglement Entropy}

-Our aim is to maximize the probability to reach $S_{target}$ in the fusion process (\ref{eq:P_S_target}), by optimizing the matrix $U$.
+Our aim is to maximize the probability to reach $S_{target}$ in the fusion process (\ref{eq:P_S_target}), by optimizing the fusion matrix $U$.
 The cost function for the optimization is:

 and the results are shown in Figure \ref{fig:PvsS_threshold}.
-The number of states $n_i$, whose entropy is not lower than the given minimal entropy $n_i$, is shown in Figure \ref{fig:NOSvsS_threshold}.
+The number of states, whose entropy is not lower than the given target entropy $S_{target}$, is shown in Figure \ref{fig:NOSvsS_threshold}.

 Figure \ref{fig:PvsS_threshold} shows, as expected, a monotonically decreasing graph.
-The graph is convex, the decrease is faster in the left regime, and slows down with the increase of the minimal entropy.
+The graph is convex, the decrease is faster in the left regime, and slows down with the increase of the target entropy.
 In the right regime, the graph is nearly flat.
 Thus, the numerical data suggests that the left regime is relevant for decreasing the target entropy and getting a higher probability of success.
 On the other hand, in the right regime, it is useful to increase the target entropy to one, since it lowers only slightly the probability of success.
-The number of states that are being used in the optimal matrix is fixed at six, which means that all the relevant states contribute for the optimal solutions fro any target entropy.
+The number of states that are being used in the optimal fusion matrix is fixed at six, which means that all the relevant states contribute for the optimal solutions for any target entropy.
 Therefore, the y-axis corresponding to the red line $p(S)$ in Figure \ref{fig:PvsS_threshold} is $p_{relevant}=\frac{1}{2}(1+n_1^2+n_2^2+n_3^2+n_4^2)$.
-This, however, does not mean that there are no optimal solutions with less than six states, e.g. one can have solutions with four states, with the other two relevant states having a zero success probability.
+However, this does not mean that there are no optimal solutions with less than six states that the numerical simulation does not convergence to.
+For example, the regular fusion type-2 is an optimal solution (for $S=1$) with four states, with the other two relevant states having a zero success probability, but for $S=1$ the number of degrees of freedom of the optimal solutions having two relevant states with zero probability is less than the number of degrees of freedom of the general optimal solutions (for $S=1$) and hence the simulation does not converge to those solutions and only find optimal solutions that are using all the relevant states.
+This may be true also for other entropies.
 Inspecting the mean $p(S)$ (before optimization) and the distribution in Figure \ref{fig:PvsS_threshold}, reveals a large distance between the mean and the maximal values, which emphasizes the significance of finding the optimal $U$'s, rather than having a random one.
-One also sees in Figure \ref{fig:NOSvsS_threshold}, that the average number of states $n_i$, that are being used, is decreasing, as expected.
+One also sees in Figure \ref{fig:NOSvsS_threshold}, that the average number of states that are being used, is decreasing, as expected.